ward4mutualaid-data/w4madata/setup.md

 Run `git status` and `git diff` one more time to confirm you're happy with your changes, and then type `git add .` (note the period is needed).
 Run `git status` again and you'll see the files are now written in green.
 This means they are "staged" to be committed.
 That's what `git add .` did.
 Finally run `git commit -m "hey it's my first commit wooo"`.

 Run `git log` and you'll see your commit added to the history.
 (Type `q` to exit from the git log).
 Next push your commit to the repo.
 Note that we are at no risk of overwriting anyone else's work, because we are pushing to _your branch_.
 So neither the main branch nor anyone else's development branches will be impacted.
-Go ahead and run `git push -u origin your_branch_name`.
+Go ahead and run `git push --set-upstream origin your_branch_name`.
 The `-u ...` tells git to create a remote version of your branch, and you will only need to include the `-u ...` this one time.
 The `git push` pushes your commit to that remote branch.
 To push subsequent commits after this one, you can just say `git push`.

 From our Github page, open the dropdown list of branches, and you'll see yours listed there now: